Famous quote by Wendell Phillips

 Wendell Phillips, a prominent 19th-century abolitionist and orator, made this statement to underscore the enormous power and impact of journalism in shaping popular opinion and societal norms.
 At its core, the quote highlights the pivotal role of media in modern society and suggests that its reach and effect can go beyond that of spiritual preachings or legislative actions.

 Phillips' mention of "the newspapers" symbolizes journalism as a main vehicle for disseminating info, forming public discourse, and affecting the collective frame of mind of a society.
 During Phillips' time, the newspaper was the most instant and extensive methods of communication, similar to tv and social media today.
-By stating, "Let me make the papers," Phillips suggests that control over the narrative and information flow allows one to wield significant power over popular opinion and societal worths.
+By stating, "Let me make the papers", Phillips suggests that control over the narrative and information flow allows one to wield significant power over popular opinion and societal worths.

-The next part of the quote, "and I care not what is preached in the pulpit or what is enacted in Congress," recommends that the influence of media is so profound that it can eclipse the ethical assistance supplied by religious leaders ("preached in the pulpit") and the legislative decisions made by political bodies ("enacted in Congress").
+The next part of the quote, "and I care not what is preached in the pulpit or what is enacted in Congress", recommends that the influence of media is so profound that it can eclipse the ethical assistance supplied by religious leaders ("preached in the pulpit") and the legislative decisions made by political bodies ("enacted in Congress").
 This suggests a belief that the press can form understandings and beliefs better than organizations generally viewed as moral and reliable.

 Phillips' quote is a precursor to modern conversations about media power, showing concerns about how details is managed and the potential for media to sway public opinion.
 The statement serves as an ageless pointer of the requirement for accountable journalism and the possible repercussions when media focuses on sensationalism over truth.
 It likewise calls attention to the duty of customers to seriously examine the details they consume and know the predispositions and intents behind the sources.
 This insight into the nature of media impact remains extremely relevant in today's digital age, where details quickly proliferates throughout multiple platforms.

-This quote is written / told by Wendell Phillips between November 29, 1811 and February 2, 1884.
+USA Flag This quote is from Wendell Phillips between November 29, 1811 and February 2, 1884.
 He/she was a famous Activist from USA.
+The author also have 32 other quotes.